YunongPan/sicherheit_gazebo_ws/README.md

 	`roslaunch demonstrator_preprocessing environmental_detection.launch`

-6. Start speed control.
+6. After the process of step 5 is finished, please start speed controller.

 	`roslaunch laser_filters demonstrator_filter_total.launch`

   	*You may change the topics of LaserScan in Rviz to observe the filtered LaserScan data.
-Please change the topics of LaserScan to* ***/laserscan_filtered/front*** *and* ***/laserscan_filtered_rear***
+Please change the topics of LaserScan to* ***/laserscan_filtered/front*** *and* ***/laserscan_filtered/rear***

-	*Then click back to the first terminal, which is now running the Gazebo and Rviz, to use keyboard to control the movement of the human model.
-In the second terminal the change in speed is displayed*
+	*Then click back to the first terminal, which is now running the Gazebo and Rviz, to use keyboard to control the movement of the human model.*

+	*In the second terminal the change in speed is displayed*